MicrosoftDocs/nav-content/dynamics-nav-app/receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md

 ---
-title: Apply Payments to Unpaid Sales Documents | Microsoft Docs
+title: Apply Payments to Unpaid Sales Documents
 description: You apply amounts paid by customers to related sales documents and post the payment to update the customer, general ledger, and bank ledger entries.
 documentationcenter: ''
 author: SorenGP